mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 results in another deadlock error, it is retried until it either succeeds or a transaction checksum error is encountered.

+### `transaction_replay_checksum`

+Selects which transaction checksum method is used to verify the result of the replayed transaction.

+Note that only `transaction_replay_checksum=full` is guaranteed to retain the consistency of the replayed transaction.

+Possible values are:

+* `full` (default)

+  * All responses from the server are included in the checksum.
+This retains the full consistency guarantee of the replayed transaction as it must match exactly the one that was already returned to the client.

+* `result_only`

+  * Only resultsets and errors are included in the checksum.
+OK packets (i.e. successful queries that do not return results) are ignored.
+This mode is intended to be used in cases where the extra information (auto-generated ID, warnings etc.) returned in the OK packet is not used by the application.

+    This mode is safe to use only if the auto-generated ID is not actually used by any following queries.
+An example of such behavior would be a transaction that ends with an `INSERT` into a table with an `AUTO_INCREMENT` field.

+* `no_insert_id`

+  * The same as `result_only` but results from queries that use `LAST_INSERT_ID()` are also ignored.
+This mode is safe to use only if the result of the query is not used by any subsequent statement in the transaction.

 ### `optimistic_trx`

 Enable optimistic transaction execution.
 This parameter controls whether normal